 Students must participate in the English Language Arts FSA assessment.
 The passing of the 10th grade ELA FSA is required for graduation.
-For the 9th grade student entering in the school year 2011-2012, passing the Algebra I EOC (End-of-Course) exam is a graduation requirement.
-As of the 2013-14 school year through the 2017-2018 school year, entering 9th grade students will have the Algebra 1 EOC count 30% of their final grade and will need to score Level 3 or higher (pass) to graduate.
+For the 9th grade student entering in the school year 2011-2012, Passing the Algebra I EOC (End-of-Course) exam is a graduation requirement.
+As of the 2013-14 school year through the 2017-2018 school year, entering 9th grade students will have The Algebra 1 EOC counts 30% of the final grade and students will need to score Level 3 or higher to graduate.
 The Post-Secondary Readiness Test's (P.E.R.T) Math Score of a "97" can be used as a comparative score.